xiaok1988/tui.image-editor-3.15.0/README.md

 - Any challenges faced

-google image api does work as expected. (they have banned the free tier in mainland China), and huggingface api reported a 404 when invoking, worked hard to find a usable API.
+google image api does not work as expected. (they have banned the free tier in mainland China), and huggingface api reported a 404 when invoking, worked hard to find a usable API.